bwsw/cloudstack-ui/ConfigGuide.md

        }
     ]

-Each classes should have an unique id, name, and description.
+Each classes should have a unique id, name, and description.
 Name and description should be localized for used languages.

 ### Session Timeout